 The Bolivian exchange rate is tied to the value of the Dollar.
-To curtail currency exchange fluctuations that made it difficult to calculate and exchange Bolivian Money
+To curtail currency exchange fluctuations that made it difficult to calculate the value of the boliviano and to exchange Bolivian Money

 , the Bolivian government has taken steps to slow inflation and increases in the value of the dollar.
 In fact, as Dollar value increases in other countries, it's value is slowly decreasing against the Bolivian currency, as the government maintains it artificially low.